The Ventures: Decline and resurgence in the US

-Later years

 Their commercial fortunes in the US declined sharply in the early 1970s due to changing musical trends.
 In the late 1970s and into the 1980s, a resurgence of interest in surf music led to some in the punk/new wave audience rediscovering the band.
 The Go-Go's wrote "Surfin' And Spyin'" and dedicated it to the Ventures.
 The Ventures recorded their own version and continue occasionally to perform the song.
 Their career again rejuvenated by Quentin Tarantino's use of the Lively Ones' version of Nokie Edwards' "Surf Rider" and several other classic surf songs in the soundtrack of the hit movie Pulp Fiction.
 The Ventures became one of the most popular groups worldwide thanks in large part to their instrumental approach—there were no language barriers to overcome.

-The Ventures are still the most popular American rock group in Japan, the world's second largest record market.
-One oft-quoted statistic is that the Ventures outsold the Beatles 2-to-1 in Japan.
-They produced dozens of albums exclusively for the Japanese and European markets, and have regularly toured Japan from the 1960s through to the present.
-According to a January 1966 Billboard Magazine article, the Ventures had five of 1965's top 10 singles in Japan.
+Recent years

+When Mel Taylor got sick he was replaced by his son, Leon Taylor.

+The Ventures continue to tour in the US and Japan, and since Don Wilson retired in 2015, the current lineups of The Ventures feature no original members.
+The band is led by Bob Spalding, who joined as a session extra and guitar/bass substitiute member in 1980; he joined full time when Bogle retired in 2004.
+Mel Taylor's son Leon is still active in the group and Bob Spalding's son, Ian, has been in the group since 2016.